Common Names

 Clinical Summary

 Evidence for safety and efficacy in humans is limited.
-Preliminary studies suggest rhubarb may have added benefits for patients with sepsis when used with the protease inhibitor ulinastatin (34), or help treat recurrent aphthous stomatitis (25).
-Other data suggest it may improve feeding tolerance and relieve gastrointestinal dysfunction in critically ill patients (23) or help prevent procedure-related pancreatitis and hyperamylasemia in high-risk patients (24).
+Preliminary data suggest rhubarb may have added benefits for patients with sepsis when used with the protease inhibitor ulinastatin (34), or may help treat recurrent aphthous stomatitis (25).
+Other studies suggest it may improve feeding tolerance and relieve gastrointestinal dysfunction in critically ill patients (23) or help prevent procedure-related pancreatitis and hyperamylasemia in high-risk patients (24).
 A meta-analysis suggests that rhubarb adjuvant to early enteral nutrition may benefit patients with severe acute pancreatitis (35), but a systematic review does not support its use for gastrointestinal failure in ICU patients (36).
 In a small study of lung cancer patients, a rhubarb extract reduced radiation-induced lung toxicity and increased pulmonary function (7).

 Mechanism of Action